 This is one of the few activities that we recommend for every level of affluence or poverty in a neighborhood.

 On this page where we invite visitor contributions, we're really interested in parks of all sizes and all states of repair.
-The neighborhood park page clean up linked below contemplates a smallish park where a complete project can be accomplished on a Saturday.

 Sometimes portions of larger parks have been neglected for decades, or a former park may have become so overgrown it's not even common knowledge that it is a park.
 Invasive species--the kudzu, bush honeysuckle, and so forth--may have taken over.
 So we're hoping you can tell stories about how you have worked on such a large problem over time.